bitrix24/b24restdocs/api-reference/sonet-group/scrum/kanban/tasks-api-scrum-kanban-get-stages.md

 >
 > Who can execute the method: any user

-This method returns the Kanban stages by sprint ID.
+The method returns the Kanban stages by the sprint ID.

 ## Method Parameters